T-vK/GPU-pass-through-compatibility-check/README.md

 - [x] checks if AMD's IOMMU / Intels VT-D is enabled
 - [x] checks if the IOMMU kernel parameters are set
 - [x] checks for every GPU if it could be passed through to a VM or if other devices in the same IOMMU group would prevent that
+- [ ] provides inforamtion about which USB devices are connected to USB controllers that is in the IOMMU group of a GPU
-- [ ] finds out the GPU is connected to the screen and the external outputs (MUX-less, MUXED etc.)
+- [x] finds out the GPU is connected to the screen and the external outputs (MUX-less, MUXED etc.)
 - [ ] verifies that it works by actually booting a VM and passing the GPU through to it.
 - [ ] the VM should be used with looking glass
+- [ ] Verify if the MUX detection works

 ## Prerequisites